Drawings and paintings

 The Library's collection of drawings and paintings comprises around 10,000 items by Swedish artists and about 400 by foreigners from the 16th to the 20th century.

 The collection is undergoing digitisation, and more and more drawings are available in digital copies: Drawings at Uppsala University Library.
+This digitisation was made possible by means of a generous donation from antiquarian dealer Per Karlsson, Stockholm.

 The Swedish collection of drawings and paintings has very varied content - the motifs are scenes of daily life, topographical views, historical events and portraits.